shuklam20/CarND-Path-Planning-Project/README.md

 ## Rubrics

-### The car is able to drive at least 4.32 miles without incident:
-Yes, there weren't any collisions with other cars.
-The car did not come into contact with any of the other cars on the road or had any other incidents of any kind.

-### The car drives according to the speed limit.
+:white_check_mark: The car drives according to the speed limit.
+The car adjusts the speed automatically.
+It adjusts the speed based on the nature of traffic and has no collision or any other violations.
-The speed limit is never crossed, in the code I set for the speed to be 0.5 mph below the posted speed limit.
-The car doesn't drive faster than the speed limit.
-Also the car isn't driving much slower than speed limit unless obstructed by traffic.

-### Max Acceleration and Jerk are not Exceeded.
-No, they don't.
-The car does not exceed a total acceleration of 10 m/s^2 and a jerk of 10 m/s^3.
+:white_check_mark: The car drove in a more safely manner by ensuring that the total acceleration of 10m/s^2 and max jerk of 10m/s^3 were not violated

-### The car stays in its lane, except for the time between changing lanes.
-The car doesn't spend more than a 3 second length out side the lane lanes during changing lanes, and every other time the car stays inside one of the 3 lanes on the right hand side of the road.

-### The car is able to change lanes
-As smoothly as one can imagine!
+:white_check_mark: The car didn't get in contact with another vehicle during the simulation, this indicates that good precautions were taken during the implementation.

+:white_check_mark: The car was changing lanes in a very smooth manner without spending more than 3s out of a lane!

+:white_check_mark: The car was able to change lanes smoothly when behind a slower vehicle, the car also sensed whether the lane it was going to take was cleared off which was nice since it avoids collision with other vehicles on the new lane.

 ---